Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 ---v

-## Deployment and interaction with Fliper
+## Deployment and interaction with Flipper

 ---v